Taysom Hill Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- He's also carried the ball 65 times for 356 yards and five touchdowns, averaging 22.3 yards per game.
+- He's also rushed 65 times for 356 yards and five touchdowns, averaging 22.3 yards per game.

 - The Saints have run 50.8% passing plays and 49.2% rushing plays this season.
 They rank 19th in the NFL in scoring.